A basic and functional electric toothbrush powered by removable AA batteries.

 When you buy the brush it actually comes with 2 batteries supplied.

-The majority of electric toothbrushes have a battery built in that is not user removable and few last as long as this brush.
-So, this works well for those who do not want to have to recharge regularly or perhaps are doing a lot of remote travelling.
+The majority of electric toothbrushes have a battery built-in that is not user removable and few last as long as this brush.
+So, this works well for those who do not want to have to recharge regularly or perhaps are doing a lot of remote traveling — for this reason, we do include it as an option in our post on the best travel toothbrushes

 Our testing suggests that Pro-Health will last some 15 hours!